Helicopt/senseToolkit/README.md

 py setup.py build install
 ```

+Also you can build in your local directories while not in the system path.

 ## Notes
 If cannot find the package, try to add the egg file to your pythonpath